-Designers and engineers from McLaren Applied Technologies and McLaren Racing have come together to design and build a bespoke rickshaw, that puts the riders’ needs first, for the BBC Children in Need 2018 Rickshaw Challenge.
+Designers and engineers from McLaren Applied and McLaren Racing have come together to design and build a bespoke rickshaw, that puts the riders’ needs first, for the BBC Children in Need 2018 Rickshaw Challenge.
 The Challenge kicks off on November 9, 2018 and will see a team of six inspiring young people, supported by the British charity, ride more than 400 miles from Calais to Salford over eight days.

 Each design feature was a manifestation of McLaren’s intent to build a better rickshaw.
 Inspired by the iconic rickshaw silhouette, the new design is focused on improving accessibility and safety, whilst keeping the challenge element, rather than creating a lightweight, high-performance vehicle.

 A process of insight and data driven design, coupled with rapid simulation techniques saw McLaren carry out concept, design, development and engineering in just a matter of a few months.
 McLaren’s closely integrated design and technical capabilities enabled acceleration of a process that would usually take a year.
 It saw the creation of a rickshaw from the ground up, boasting a host of elegant solutions to overcome an array of complex challenges and put the rider’s needs first.

 Reconfigurable seat and crank assembly

 The rickshaw has been designed to meet a range of differing physical requirements of the riders, including different distances between handlebars, saddle and pedals; known as the ‘stack’ and ‘reach’ dimensions.
 During the Challenge, rider changeovers take place frequently so this drove a need for a rapidly reconfigurable system.